-The Concussion Legacy Foundation, formerly Sports Legacy Institute, is a Boston-based 501(c)(3) non-profit organization that was founded on June 14, 2007, by Chris Nowinski and Dr. Robert Cantu.
+The Concussion Legacy Foundation, formerly Sports Legacy Institute, is a Boston-based 501(c)(3) non-profit organization that was founded on June 14, 2007, by Chris Nowinski, PhD and Dr. Robert Cantu.
 Chris met Dr. Cantu, a world renowned concussion expert, in 2003 while seeking treatment for severe post-concussion syndrome due to a concussion suffered during his career as a professional wrestler with WWE.
-During the first office visit, Dr. Cantu changed everything Chris thought he know about concussions.
+During the first office visit, Dr. Cantu changed everything Chris thought he knew about concussions.
 As both a college and professional athlete, Chris had never been taught the signs and symptoms of a concussion, so he didn’t report them or even know he had them while playing football at Harvard.
 He wasn’t told the value of resting after a concussion, nor was he warned of the long-term effects.
 Chris decided to bring the information Dr. Cantu provided him into the public eye, and set a goal to change how concussions were understood and handled in sports.

 Dr. Cantu and Chris also advise numerous sports organizations, including the National Football League, NFL Players Association, the Ivy League, NOCSAE, World Rugby, and Major League Lacrosse, to create change from the top down.
 While CLF has had many successes since 2007, we will not rest until we make sports safer and develop effective treatments for concussions and CTE.